Wills & Estate Planning

 The court’s role here is to rule if and when major disagreements arise.
 Beneficiaries might challenge how the executor is fulfilling her duties.
 In that case, for example, the court can authorize a sale of property.
 Or, if the will says one thing about executor fees and state law says another, a probate judge may need to make the final call.
 (Wills generally win out in that case, even if the will’s instruction is that the executor won’t get a fee.)

 Step 5.
-Close the Estate
+Close the estate

 After all the assets have been distributed, sold or discarded—and the court and executor’s fees have been paid—the last step is filing a petition to dissolve the estate and conclude the probate process.